2 Convent Road

 There are certain behaviors which are considered unacceptable and could lead to possible disruption of the travel program.
 All travelers must therefore agree to conduct themselves in an appropriate manner which does not infringe on the laws, customs and mores of the country in which the program is being conducted.

 If involved in alleged civil or criminal misconduct a program participant will be responsible for all costs, expenses, fees and fines associated with an actions or penalties and for retaining counsel, as well as for any additional living or transportation cost resulting form alleged unlawful conduct.

-Although alcohol abuse may not carry the same legal penalties in some countries as the use of illegal drugs, it can create a dire circumstance for a traveler in a CSE Study Away Program.
+Although alcohol abuse may not carry the same legal penalties in some countries as the use of illegal drugs, it can create a dire circumstance for a traveler in a CSE Study Abroad program.
 Although there may be no minimum drinking age in the country program participants are visiting, the customs regarding alcohol use may be very different from the USA.

-Alcohol abuse is not tolerated anywhere in the world and is not tolerated on CSE Study Away Program.
+Alcohol abuse is not tolerated anywhere in the world and is not tolerated on CSE Study Abroad program.
 Violation of local laws or CSE regulations or policies may result in immediate dismissal from the program including required immediate return home at the participant's own cost, withdrawal from the semester in progress and disciplinary action upon return to campus.

 All United States legal restrictions on the use of drugs apply to all trips sponsored by the College of Saint Elizabeth.
 The use, purchase or sale of illegal drugs is a critical issue.